 Ask questions about the business / firm & about the position for which you are being interviewed for.

-Think before you speak, take time to answer questions, constructing your answers before rushing into a vague reply.
+Think before you speak, take time to answer questions, constructing your answers before rushing into a vague reply eg 'why have you not gone on to further studies!'

-Demonstrate your enthusiasm for the role, even if you are in doubt as these can be addressed should you proceed to the second interview stage.
+Demonstrate your enthusiasm for the role, even if you have some doubts as these can be addressed should you proceed to the second interview stage.